lfucg/code-reviews/google-form-to-collect-simple-user-input.md

   <iframe style="display:none" id="feedback-form" src="https://docs.google.com/forms/d/1zREHXRmHdxVNBcObm2OEerW8PEtW2rrIviQVfSL6uC0/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>
 ```

+Now when we open index.html, the feedback form should be hidden

 ### Let's add the jQuery javascript library to select elements from the page

-* below the footer add
+* just before `</body>`, add:

 `<script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.2/js/bootstrap.min.js"></script>`

 ### Add a javascript section that programs our document

-When someone clicks on the link, it tells the feedback form to show itself:
+When someone clicks on the link, it tells the feedback form to show itself.

+Paste this in after the jquery script:

 ```
       <script type="text/javascript">